chanzuckerberg/cellxgene-documentation/contribute.md

 ## Direct contributions

+We warmly welcome contributions from the community to our [cellxgene Desktop repository](https://github.com/chanzuckerberg/cellxgene)!
+If you have an idea for a contribution, we encourage you to open a [github issue](https://github.com/chanzuckerberg/cellxgene/issues) to discuss your idea with our team and other community members.
+If your idea solves a problem for a large number of users and is aligned with core cellxgene functionality, our developers will be happy to work with you to hash out details and decisions ahead of time.
+Performance, usability, and extensibility are central to our application, and merging a PR will likely require a few rounds of revision with our developers.

+If you have a very specific problem you are trying to solve, we encourage you to fork our repo and make updates there.

+We are not currently accepting community PRs for [cellxgene Data Portal](https://cellxgene.cziscience.com/).

 ### Getting started

 If you are interested in working on `cellxgene` development, you'll need to use git to make a copy of the [project repository](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks) and share your changes.

-We have several "rules" \(strong suggestions really\) for contributions:

-1. If your contribution is complex, adds new features, new UI design or otherwise warrants discussion, we highly recommend that you submit a github issue, and engage other contributors in a discussion about the details of your proposed PR.
-This will save you time in the long run, as many details and decisions can be hashed out ahead-of-time.
-2. Please submit any direct contributions by [forking the repository](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks), creating a feature branch, and [submitting a Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+Please submit any direct contributions by [forking the repository](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks), creating a feature branch, and [submitting a Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 First, you'll need the following installed on your machine